ediiiz/hass-tesla-ble/README.md

 # Tesla BLE Local Control for Home Assistant

-A Home Assistant Addon built with TypeScript and Bun that enables local, low-latency control of Tesla vehicles via Bluetooth Low Energy (BLE).
+A Home Assistant Addon built with Rust that enables local, low-latency control of Tesla vehicles via Bluetooth Low Energy (BLE).
 This addon communicates with vehicles using BLE and publishes all vehicle entities to MQTT for integration with Home Assistant.

 > **⚠️ Work in Progress** - This project is currently under active development and is not yet functional.
 Do not attempt to install or use it.

 ## Features (Planned)

-- **TypeScript + Bun Runtime**: Modern, type-safe implementation with fast startup and low resource usage
+- **Rust + bluer**: Type-safe, high-performance implementation with low resource footprint and memory safety
 - **Local BLE Control**: Commands sent directly from the addon to vehicle via BLE, no Tesla Cloud dependency
 - **MQTT Entity Publishing**: All vehicle state and controls published as MQTT entities for Home Assistant discovery
-- **USB Bluetooth Adapter Passthrough**: Direct passthrough of USB Bluetooth adapters to the addon container for native BLE access
+- **USB Bluetooth Adapter Passthrough**: Direct passthrough of USB Bluetooth adapters to the addon container for native BLE access via BlueZ
 - **Built-in Pairing Handler**: The addon handles the complete vehicle pairing flow including whitelist operations
 - **Secure Protocol**: Full implementation of Tesla Vehicle Command Protocol including ECDH key exchange and authenticated messaging
 - **Planned Entities**: